-David McGranahan is currently Chief of the Rural Economy Branch, Resource and Rural Economics Division, after serving several years as Branch Chief.
+David McGranahan is again a Senior Economist in the Rural Economy Branch, Resource and Rural Economics Division, after serving several years as Branch Chief.
 His long-term research has focused on rural population and business change, with projects on the roles of natural amenities, rural enterprise innovation, and the "creative class."
-Earlier research emphases included technology adoption by rural manufacturers and the importance of education for rural development.
+Current work include a study of rural obesity and health.

 Ph.D., Sociology, University of Wisconsin-Madison; M.A., Rural Sociology, University of Wisconsin-Madison; B.A.
 Economics, Harvard University

 Southern Regional Science Association (Past-president); Regional Science Association International; Rural Sociological Society; American Agricultural Economic Association (intermittent)